angulardart/site-angulardart/src/angular/guide/architecture.md

 <img class="image-left" src="{% asset_path 'ng/devguide/architecture/directive.png' %}" alt="Parent child" width="150px">

 Angular templates are *dynamic*.
 When Angular renders them, it transforms the DOM according to the instructions given by **directives**.

 A directive is a class with a `@Directive` annotation.
-A component is a *directive-with-a-template*;
-a `@Component` annotation is actually a `@Directive` annotation extended with template-oriented features.
+A component is a *directive with a template*; a `@Component` annotation is actually a `@Directive` annotation extended with template-oriented features.
 <br class="l-clear-both">

 <div class="l-sub-section" markdown="1">
-  While **a component is technically a directive**, components are so distinctive and central to Angular applications that this architectural overview  separates components from directives.
+  While **a component is technically a directive**, this architectural overview separates components from directives because components are a distinctive part of, and central to, Angular applications.
 </div>

 Two *other* kinds of directives exist: _structural_ and _attribute_ directives.

-They tend to appear within an element tag as attributes do, sometimes by name but more often as the target of an assignment or a binding.
+They tend to appear within an element tag in the same way as attributes, sometimes specified by name but more often as the target of an assignment or a binding.

-**Structural** directives alter layout by adding, removing, and replacing elements in DOM.
+**Structural** directives alter layout by adding, removing, and replacing elements in the DOM.

 The [example template](#templates) uses two built-in structural directives: